blendersfun/sms-accountability/README.md

  - [x] Read sheets.
  - [x] Write sheets.
  - [x] Receiving texts.
+ - [x] Receiving texts in a way that is easily mocked.
  - [ ] Work out sufficient deployment stuff that receiving texts can be done practically.
  - [ ] Work out method for testing.
 Async, time-based, mock-spreadsheet data, etc.
  - [ ] Build the application that all this IO is for.